Seven (James album): Reception

 Seven was met with mixed reviews from music critics.
 Vox's Mike Pattenden referred to Seven as "a substantial document that marks James out as one of the few bands around who are capable of framing the anxiety and apprehension of eternal adolescence."
 AllMusic reviewer Tom Demalon noted that the album "married the ambitious scope of the lyrics with a grand, anthemic feel."
 He said the album "might not be completely embraced by older fans, but it's a confident, artistic step and a fine entry in their catalog."
 Phil Sutcliffe of Q wrote that "James were part of something, but now they've become one-offs. ...
 In part, they have overarched their ability to put sounds and tunes to their teeming ideas, but at leas if you want a band with balls, they got 'em."
 The staff at Melody Maker called the album "big, brash, unafraid, unashamed but also miserable, paranoid, eccentric and epically confused," showcasing the band at musically their "most ambitious and diverse."
 They went on further to say that Seven was "an indisputable triumph from a band who spent the best part of a decade being shit."

 The staff at Chicago Tribune said the despite the band managing to evade the "neopsychedelic '60s revival and the more pervasive electronic pop of New Order," it was "somewhat disappointing that it should pull off a soulless imitation of U2" on Seven.
 They added that fans of U2 "will find comfort in ...
 Booth's rendering of Bono's wailing" in certain songs.
 Neil Dunlop of Calgary Herald considered the band to be "chronically under the influence [of Simple Minds and U2].
 What's the point if you can buy the original?"
 In a review for Select, David Cavanagh wrote that the band created "a solid, undemanding stadium album," adding that it had "a classic hermetically-sealed sound, big, wide and virtually soulless."
 NME reviewer Andrew Collins wrote that all of the songs were "fit for widescreen promo treatment," with melodies that come across as "incidental to broad, sweeping effect."
 He noted that while the "individual interesting-noise-count is consistently high, tunes are tragically thin on the ground."
+In 2011, Seven was ranked at number 238 in Q's readers poll of the "250 Best Albums of the Last 25 Years".